June 17, 2024

 Does your stomach start to churn, and you feel yourself compelled to break it up, probably lecturing about the “right way” to play?

-What if I told you that breaking up that tumble session is costing your children precious learning moments?
 In the July 2011 edition of Young Children by NAEYC, I found an article that perfectly paints for parents the importance of rough play.

 Rather than forbidding rough-and tumble play, which can aid in increasing a child’s social skills, teachers’ and parents’ efforts are better directed toward supporting and supervising this type of play, so that young children’s social skills and friendship-making skills can develop (Schafer & Smith 1996).